ehrpg/qstar/docs/character/character-creation.md

 * Toughness, and
 * Health.

-Finally, give you character a name!
+Finally, give your character a name!